-AFTER Strafford fell a victim to popular rage, the humours, excited in Ireland by that great event, could not fuddenly be composed, but continued to produce the greatest innovations in the government.
+Chap.
+VI.
+AFTER Strafford fell a victim to popular rage, the humours, excited in Ire1641. land by that great event, could not fuddenly be composed, but continued to produce the greatest innovations in the government.

-THI British protestants transplanted into Ireland, having, every moment, before their eyes all the horrors of popery, had naturally been carried into the oppolite extreme, and had univerfally adopted the highest principles and practices of the puritans.
-Monarchy, as well as the hierarchy, was become odious to them; and every method of limiting the authority of the crown, and detaching themseves from the king of England, was greedily adopted and pursued.
-They confidered not, that, as they scarce composed the fixth part of the people, and were ferretly obnoxious to the antient inhabitants; their only method of fupporting themselves was by maintaining royal authority, and preserving a great dependance on their mother-country.
-The English commons likewise, in their furious prosecution of Strafford, had overlooked the most obvious consequences;

-and, while they imputed to him, as a crime, every difcretionary act of authority, Chap.
-VI. they despoiled all succeeding governors of that power, by which alone the Irish could be retained in subjection.
+THE British protestants transplanted into Ireland, having every moment before their eyes all the horrors of popery, had naturally been carried into the opposite extreme, and had univerfally adopted the highest principles and practices of the puritans.
+Monarchy, as well as the hierarchy, was become odious to them; and every method of limiting the authority of the crown, and detaching themselves from the King of England, was greedily adopted and purfued.
+They confidered, not, that as they scarce composed the fixth part of the people, and were secretly obnoxious to the antient inhabitants; their only method of supporting themselves was by maintaining royal authority, and preserving a great dependence on their mother-country.
+The English commons likewise, in their furious prosecution of Strafford, had overlooked the most obvious consequences; and, while they imputed to him, as a crime, every discretionary act of authority, they despoiled all fucceeding governors of that power, by which alone the Irish could be retained in subjection.
 And so strong was the current for popular government in all the three kingdoms, that the most established maxims of policy were every where abandoned, in order to gratify this ruling passion.

-CHARLES, unable to refift, had been obliged to yield to the Irish, as to the Scotch and English parliaments; and found too, that their encroachments still rose in proportion to his concessions.
-Those subsidies, which themselves had voted, they reduced, by a subsequent vote, to a fourth part: The court of high commission was determined to be a grievance: Martial law abolished: The jurisdiction of the council annihilated: Proclamations and acts of state declared of no authority: Every order or inftitution, which depended on monarchy, was invaded; and the Prince was despoiled of all his prerogative, without the least pretext of any violence or illegality in his administration.
+CHARLES, unable to resist, had been obliged to yield to the Irish, as to the Scots and English parliaments; and found too, that their encroachments still rose in proportion to his concessions.
+Those subsidies, which themselves had voted, they reduced, by a subsequent vote, to a fourth part: The court of high commission was determined to be a grievance: Martial law abolished: The jurisdiction of the council annihilated: Proclamations and acts of state declared of no authority: Every order or institution, which depended on monarchy, was invaded; and the Prince was despoiled of all his prerogative, without the least pretext of any violence or illegality in his administration.

-THE standing army of Ireland was usually about 3000 men; but in order to affift the King in suppressing the Scotch covenanters, Strafford had raised 8000 more, and had incorporated with them a thousand men, drawn from the old army; a necessary expedient for bestowing order and discipline on the new-levied foldiers.
-The private men in this army were wholly catholic; but the officers, both commission and non-commission, were protestants, and could entirely be depended on by Charles.
-The English commons entertained the greatest apprehensions on account of this army; and never ceased folliciting the King, till he agreed to break it: Nor would they confent to any proposals for augmenting the standing army to 5000 men; a number which the King judged requisite for retaining Ireland in obedience.
+The standing army of Ireland was usually about 3000 men; but in order to assist the King in suppressing the Scots covenanters, Strassord had raised 8000 more, and had incorporated with them a thousand men, drawn from the old army; a necessary expedient for bestowing order and discipline on the new-levied soldiers.
+The private men in this army were all catholics; but the officers, both commission and non-commission, were protessants, and could entirely be depended on by Charles.
+The English commons entertained the greatest apprehensions on account of this army; and never ceased soliciting the King, till he agreed to break it: Nor would they consent to any proposals for augmenting the standing army to 5000 men; a number which the King judged requisite for retaining Ireland in obedience.